ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `agg_param`: The VDAF aggregation parameter.

-* `part_batch_selector`: The "partial batch selector" used by the Aggregators to determine how to aggregate each report:

-    * For leader-selected tasks, the Leader specifies a "batch ID" that determines the batch to which each report for this aggregation job belongs.
+* `part_batch_selector`: The "partial batch selector" used by the Aggregators to determine how to aggregate each report.
+Its contents depends on the indicated batch mode: for time-interval mode, the `config` field is empty ({{time-interval-batch-mode}}); for leader-selected tasks, the Leader specifies a "batch ID" that determines the batch to which each report for this aggregation job belongs ({{leader-selected-batch-mode}}).

+  Documents that define batch modes MUST specify the content this field; see
+  {{extending-this-doc}} for details.

   The indicated batch mode MUST match the task's batch mode.
 Otherwise, the Helper MUST abort with error `invalidMessage`.